Bayesian Optimization for Function-Valued Responses under Min-Max Criteria: Experiments

 Together these oracles test the method across diverse mathematical structures: linear ordinary differential equations (ODEs), nonlinear compartmental models, nonlinear predator–prey dynamics, and parabolic PDEs, with varying dimensionality and temporal complexity.
 We visualize typical responses from each oracle.
 Figure~\ref{fig:functional_samples} shows multiple random trajectories for each system across the time domain, illustrating the variety of shapes and scales that motivate a worst-case objective.

 All experiments share a common protocol.
 A budget of $m=50$ sequential evaluations is allowed after an initial set of $n_{0}$ seeds obtained via Latin hypercube sampling.
 At each iteration we form a candidate set by combining a global Sobol pool with a local pool around the current best design.
-Candidates are first ranked by an exploitation score, after which the integrated uncertainty acquisition with adaptive $\kappa$ selects the next evaluation, with occasional pure exploitation steps to accelerate progress.
-We compare against two standard baselines: a Gaussian process fit directly to the scalar objective $g(\theta)$ with expected improvement, and a progressive space-filling design that is not adaptive.
+Candidates are first ranked by an exploitation score, after which the integrated uncertainty acquisition based on the mean and standard deviation of the squared deviation process selects the next evaluation, with occasional pure exploitation steps to accelerate progress.
+We compare against two standard baselines: a Gaussian process fit directly to the scalar objective $g(x)$ with expected improvement, and a progressive space-filling design that is not adaptive.
 Each configuration is run for $R=50$ independent replications with shared seeds and candidate pools, enabling paired comparisons.
 Performance is assessed through four complementary metrics: regret trajectories, normalized regret trajectories, final regret distributions, and AUOC.
 To further quantify sample efficiency, we also report the time to threshold (TT) defined as the iteration at which regret first falls below $\epsilon$.